 Criteria: Company which has made significant philanthropic contributions in money, employee volunteer hours or in-kind donations, to a charitable organization or organizations in the region, or any combination of the above.

 Description required: Please provide a summary and breakdown if available, of the dollars, hours and/or value of in-kind donations during the award period.
 Please explain the impact your contributions are having in the community that might not occur without your support.

 Employees First (Large and Small company categories)

-Criteria: Recognizes companies that have invested in innovative programs to retain, develop, encourage and reward existing employees.
-This category is also open to companies who have implemented special programs that support the hiring of members of the National Guard, Reserve or Veterans.
+Criteria: Recognizes companies that have invested in innovative programs to retain, develop, encourage, and reward existing employees.
+This category is also open to companies who have implemented special programs that support employees or who have implemented new diversity and inclusion initiatives in your business.